 Vivo X9s do not use the popular USB Type-C port, but still use Micro-USB port, because Vivo’s fast charging technology is not compatible with USB Type-C.

 Powered off the phone and remove the SIM card tray.

 As with many waterproof mobile phones, Vivo X9s’s SIM card slot also uses a rubber stopper seal.

-The bottom of the fuselage have headphone jack, Micro-USB port and speaker outlet, there are two screws on both sides of the Micro-USB port.
+The bottom of the fuselage has a headphone jack, Micro-USB port, and speaker outlet.
+There are two screws on both sides of the Micro-USB port.

 After the two screws removed, pry up a little bit with a suction cup, at the same time insert a pick under the back cover.
 Slide the pick to separate the back cover along the edge.